Critical Damping Coefficient given Spring Constant Solution

 Variables Used

-Critical Damping Coefficient - (Measured in Newton Second per Meter) - Critical damping coefficient provides the quickest approach to zero amplitude for a damped oscillator.
+Critical Damping Coefficient - (Measured in Newton Second per Meter) - Critical Damping Coefficient is the minimum amount of damping required to prevent oscillations in a system undergoing free longitudinal vibrations.

-Spring Constant - (Measured in Newton per Meter) - Spring Constant is the displacement of the spring from its equilibrium position.
+Spring Constant - (Measured in Newton per Meter) - Spring Constant is a measure of the stiffness of a spring, defining the amount of force required to stretch or compress it by a unit distance.

-Mass suspended from spring - (Measured in Kilogram) - A mass suspended from spring is defined as the quantitative measure of inertia, a fundamental property of all matter.
+Mass suspended from spring - (Measured in Kilogram) - Mass suspended from spring is the amount of mass attached to the spring, affecting the natural frequency of free longitudinal vibrations of the spring.

 STEP 1: Convert Input(s) to Base Unit